Kikamba love poem

 Umbe wakwa kiooni

 Nicho kindu kiseu cha Saswa,

 Indi mituki nikyulaa

 Short love poem translated into Kamba, the Bantu language of the ethnic Kambas (Akambas) of Kenya and Tanzania.
 Poetry for all those of Kwale, Kitui, Machakos and Makueni.
 If the Kambas are just over 4 million, only 700,000 of them will be able to read and understand these 4 lines!

 The Kambas seem to come from a mixed race of peoples including Masais, Oromos and Kikuyus.
 The Kambas are farmers (sogho, corn, millet), they are also breeders and traders (especially wood).
-They are divided into 25 dispersed patrilineal totemic clans, and are divided into territorial units, corresponding to an extended family.
-This one constitute the basic political unit, coupled with a system of age classes, the oldest of which has ritual and political functions.
-The institution of chieftainship here is absent, and authority is assured by the council of elders.
-The religious conceptions of the Kambas are chiefly based on the ancestors worship; The ancestral spirits can be at the origin of possession phenomena with a feminine predominance.
+They were divided into 25 dispersed patrilineal totemic clans, divided into territorial units, corresponding to an extended family.
+This one constituted the basic political unit, coupled with a system of age classes, the oldest had ritual and political functions.
+The institution of chieftainship here was absent, and authority was assured by a council of elders.
+The religious conceptions of the Kambas were chiefly based on the ancestors worship; The ancestral spirits could be at the origin of possession phenomena with a feminine predominance.